Elder Abuse Attorneys Los Angeles & Orange County

-- Pressure sores, a red sore.
+- Pressure sores / a red sore.
 This could also resemble an open wound.
-If left untreated, not to sound alarmist, pressures sores can lead to death.
+If left untreated for too long, pressures sores can lead to death.
 There are different stages of Pressure sores, I, II, III, IV.
 Please read more about this on our blog by clicking this link.

 - If you or your loved one is retreating or uninterested in participating in usual activities, this could be a sign of elder abuse.

 - If you overhear an elderly person being threatened or belittled by their caregiver.

 - Changes in finances.
 For example, if you or your loved one’s bank accounts have dwindled and you’re their legal guardian, it’s possible you or your loved one is being financially violated.

 If you notice any of the above signs, please be sure to contact an Elder Abuse Attorney at the Peck Law Group today.